 - Trinidad and Tobago

-In addition, if you reside in the United States, you can’t trade fiat pairs on the platform.
+In addition, if you reside in the US, you can’t trade fiat pairs on the platform.
 If you’re a Japanese resident, you can only access currency pairs and services that are approved by the Japanese Financial Services Agency.

 Which payment methods are accepted?